-then the task property foo will resolve to the property named vscan.foo when called from ClamAv task, but virusscan.foo when called from ConflictTask's code.
-Note that the "vscan" etc are locally assigned names, so we can always prevent the "collisions" mentioned, and we make the tasks much more portable, since we remove the "hard-coding" of config names.
+then 'taskProperty()' will resolve to [dspace]/config/modules/vscan.cfg when called from ClamAv task, but [dspace]/config/modules /virusscan.cfg when called from ConflictTask's code.
+Note that the 'vscan' etc are locally assigned names, so we can always prevent the 'collisions'mentioned, and we make the tasks much more portable, since we remove the 'hard-coding' of config names.